joseluistello/joseluistello/README.md

 ---

-**I am a data analyst from Mexico who loves software engineering, writing, learning and business-related analysis.
-I have a [portfolio](https://joseluistello.github.io/) where I write some code, statistical models, and do some financial stuff.**
+**I am a data analyst from Mexico who loves software engineering, writing, learning, and business-related analysis.
+I have a [portfolio](https://joseluistello.github.io/) where I write about what I love and know.**

 - 🌱 I’m currently learning data engineering
 - ♨️ I’m looking to enter in tech industry